Hurst Green Church of England Primary School & Nursery

 b) for children under two, educational provision of any kind.

-The Special Needs Co-ordinator (Miss Palmer) will monitor children and help develop individual programs of work, if necessary.
-She will also arrange meetings with parents and carers to discuss progress.
+The Special Needs Co-ordinator (Miss Flack) will monitor children and help develop individual programs of work, if necessary.
+We will also arrange meetings with parents and carers to discuss progress.
 Sometimes it may be necessary to seek outside, professional advice from the Educational Psychologist, Speech Therapist and Learning Support Service.
-Our Special Needs Policy document has been fully revised to match the requirements of the changes to SEN from September, 2014.
-This document, along with our Local Offer, can be found on our school website, or obtained in hard-copy from the School Office.

-Miss Palmer the SENCo can be contacted via the school office or at cpalmer@quercusfederation.co.uk
+Miss Flack the SENCo can be contacted via the school office or at senco@hurstgreen.school

 Parent Support